Sec. 66.1105, Wis. Stats.

 What is affordable housing?

-State law defines "affordable housing" as housing that costs a household no more than 30 percent of the household's gross monthly income.
+State law defines "affordable housing" as housing that costs a household no more than 30% of the household's gross monthly income.

 -